Home, Up: Operators and Constants

 1 3 5 7 -2 ITEM = 5

-The ITEM operator can be used in a loop, usually with data stored in a user defined element (UDE) and the loop index pseudo-constant I as the index.
+The ITEM operator is meant to be used in a loop, usually with data stored in a user defined element (UDE) and the loop index I as the index.

-In a loop, after the last element of the list has been referenced (or the first element if the index is negative) the loop will be ended.
+In a loop, after the last item of the list has been referenced (or the first item if the index is negative) the loop ends.

 While n-argument operators take anything to their left as their list of arguments, the vertical bar | can serve as a delimiter, hiding anything to its left from the next n-argument operator.